sharktacos/VFX-software-prefs/docs/substancePaintertoMaya.md

 ## Flat Detection of EXR textures

 To parse OpenEXR files the script requires the Python module *imageio* together with the *freeimage* plugin.
 These are installed on the school's lab computers.
-If you are working on your own computer the script will throw an area error saying it cannot parse the exr for flat detection for that map.
-The module can easily be added to Maya's Python interpreteer using the following [mayapy](https://knowledge.autodesk.com/support/maya/learn-explore/caas/CloudHelp/cloudhelp/2022/ENU/Maya-Scripting/files/GUID-72A245EC-CDB4-46AB-BEE0-4BBBF9791627-htm.html) command from a terminal:
+If you are working on your own computer the script will display a message saying it cannot parse the exr for flat detection for that map.
+The imageio module can easily be added to Maya's Python interpreter using the following [mayapy](https://knowledge.autodesk.com/support/maya/learn-explore/caas/CloudHelp/cloudhelp/2022/ENU/Maya-Scripting/files/GUID-72A245EC-CDB4-46AB-BEE0-4BBBF9791627-htm.html) command from a terminal:

 ```
 mayapy -m pip install imageio